 ReWalk creates products that claim to be, “More than walking.”
 They act as a robotic exoskeleton that powers the hips and knees to stand, walk, turn, and go both up and down stairs.
 For people suffering from a spinal cord injury (SCI), ReWalk offers the opportunity to become almost fully mobile again – which is innovative, to say the least.

 Rubby Emir, founder of Kerjabilitas was founded with a simple mission: to help handicapped individuals find jobs.
-This digital startup focuses on connecting people living with disability with accessible job opportunities near them.
+This digital business focuses on connecting people living with disability with accessible job opportunities near them.
 Their platform has a screen reader that opens the opportunity for blind, or visually impaired individuals, to both read job descriptions and apply for positions that interest them.

 Kerjabilitas also has unique Disability Job Search and Career Networking features that make it possible for disabled individuals to both search for jobs that meet their select criteria and network with one another to seek advice on interviewing, applying for jobs, building a resume, and more.